twyle/photo-sharing-app/README.md

 # photo-sharing-app
-An application for sharing phots with your friends
+An application for sharing phots with your friends.